reduxjs/reselect/codemods/transforms/convertInputSelectorsToArray/README.md

 Transforms the usage of Reselect's `createSelector` API by consolidating multiple inline input selector arguments into a single array.

-Should work with both JS and TS files.
+It should work with both JavaScript and TypeScript files.

 ## Usage